kaizimmerm/hawkbit-extensions/hawkbit-extensions-azure/hawkbit-extension-azure-iot-hub/WhitepaperAzureIoThawkBit.md

 ![Orchestrated End-to-End software update](graphics/End2EndUpdate.png)

-## Implementation
+## Deliverables

-IoT Hub's [service SDK](https://github.com/Azure/azure-iot-sdk-java) offers all capabilities necessary to integrate while hawkBit with its module structure allows a simple extension point.
-As result the proposal is to create a hawkBit extension that provides (potential hawkBit core contributions to improve integration are listed as well):
+IoT Hub's [service SDK](https://github.com/Azure/azure-iot-sdk-java) offers all capabilities necessary to integrate while hawkBit with its modular structure allows easy extension development.
+As result the proposal is to create a hawkBit extension as optional module as well as a few generic hawkBit core contributions to improve the integration:

 - Multi hub connection to hawkBit instance
   - To be decided IoT Hub per hawkBit tenant or multi hub per tenant.